 Verdonck often presents combinations of different installations/performances as VARIATIONS.
 VARIATION IV was shown during the Festival d’Avignon in 2008.
 In 2010 Kris Verdonck finished the ‘circuit performance’ ACTOR #1 which shows three variations on the theme from chaos to order.
 K, a Society, a circuit of installations inspired by the work of Franz Kafka premièred at Theater der Welt 2010 in Germany.
 In 2011 Verdonck presented two research projects: TALK sets out to explore language, while EXIT, created with Alix Eynaudi, aims to tackle theatre as a medium.
 In the same year, his first solo exhibition was held at House for contemporary art Z33 together with a new work: EXOTE.
 In 2012 Verdonck created M, a Reflection: a theatre production with texts by Heiner Müller with actor Johan Leysen and his digital double on stage.
 H, an Incident, a musical theatre performance for big stage, based on the life and work of Daniil Harms, premièred in 2013 during the Kunstenfestivaldesarts.

-UNTITLED (2014), a solo creation for the Spanish dancer and performer Marc Iglesias, explores the phenomenon of the liberated figure, the performer who is thrown into theatre in a limited way as if by a mechanical construction.
-ISOS (2015), a 3D video-installation based on the world and characters from the apocalyptic science-fiction novels of J.G.
+UNTITLED (2014) was a solo creation for the Spanish dancer and performer Marc Iglesias.
+ISOS (2015), is a 3D video-installation based on the world and characters of J.G.
 Ballard, was presented at the International Film Festival Rotterdam 2016.
 IN VOID (2016), an installation circuit about human absence, premiered in the Kaaistudio’s.
 A symposium on the artistic practice of Kris Verdonck was organised in the Martin E. Segal Theatre Center (City University of New York).
-In BOSCH BEACH (2016), an opera directed by Verdonck based on a libretto written by Dimitri Verhulst and composed by Vasco Mendonça, the false paradise of the resorts and the Bosch-like hell on earth merge seamlessly together.
-Kris Verdonck is artiste associé at the University Paris-Sorbonne.
+In BOSCH BEACH (2016), he directed an opera based on a libretto by Dimitri Verhulst and composed by Vasco Mendonça.

 In 2020 Verdonck collaborates again with Johan Leysen in a second co-production with Het Zuidelijk Toneel: ACT.
 ACT focusses on the work of Samuel Beckett and continues Verdonck’s interest in a state of being between object and subject and between absence and presence.